bvrsr3/Applications-of-Bessel-Functions/README.md

 # Bessel-Function
-- This repository contains codes for plotting and visualizing Bessel functions and its applications -
+- This repository contains codes for plotting and visualizing Bessel functions and their applications:
-$M_i$

 Several second-order ODEs of the form 𝒚
 ′′ + 𝒑(𝒙)𝒚